Complete resource pooling of a load balancing policy for a network of battery swapping stations: Simulation experiments

+Our results imply approximations for performance measures such as the waiting probability and waiting time, see Corollary~\ref{cor:PerformanceMeasures}.
+In particular, the state-space collapse result implies that the performance at all stations is approximately the same, and can be approximated by the closed-form expressions as given in Corollary~\ref{cor:PerformanceMeasures}.

-It turns out that the maximum distance is usually caused by the diffusion-scaled queue length at station 1 being smaller than the queue length at another station (often station~2 or station~3).
-This discrepancy is also reflected in the waiting time probabilities of the stations.
-In Figure~\ref{fig:WaitingProb}, we plotted the waiting probabilities of all stations in the case of $2 500 000$ EV arrivals averaged over $20$ samples.
+In Figure~\ref{fig:WaitingProb}, we plotted the waiting probabilities of all stations in the case of $2 500 000$ EV arrivals averaged over $20$ samples for the large-scaled system.
 We point out that the stair-type effect appearing in the waiting probabilities is due to the ceiling of the number of resources at the stations.
 Moreover, as $r$ is finite and we use the ceiling function, the waiting times are not all exactly equal, which is most apparent for station~1.
+This is also reflected in Figure~\ref{fig:QueueLengthExponentialDiffusion}, where a closer view suggests that the diffusion-scaled queue length at station 1 being smaller than the queue length at another station (often station~2 or station~3).
 As $r$ grows large, the waiting probabilities do grow closer and move near to their asymptotic expressions.
 Still, the waiting probabilities are typically below their asymptotic expressions.
 This implies that the provisioning rules~\eqref{eq:QEDscalingNetworkModel} guarantee that a desired waiting probability is achieved.